femaleinventor/Hackathon_Dribble/README.md

 ## What is the problem we are trying to solve?

-Woman's Soccer has incredible potentially to grow globally.
-And a reminder, for the 2015 World Cup final there was a staggering 750 Million people who watched the game.
+Woman's Soccer has incredible potential to grow globally.
+The 2015 Women's World Cup final was watched by staggering 750 Million people!
 In the past year, an off World Cup year, Mexico in their first year in league play had multiple games with over 50k fans at the games.
 England's Super league did the same in their semis and finals.
-Once sports goers leave the match or turn off their tv there are very few web and mobile apps that are continuously engaging with those fans, particularly ones with a global outlook.
+Once fans leave the match or turn off their TV there are very few web and mobile apps that are continuously engaging with those fans, particularly ones with a global outlook.

 ## Challenges